moorthyrahul/Ascend_Huawei/README.md

    - No GPU implementation for the operation

    This option only works when your tensorflow is not GPU compiled.
-If your tensorflow is GPU supported, no matter if allow_soft_placement is set or not and even if you set          device as CPU.
+If your tensorflow is GPU supported value of `allow_soft_placement` (True or False) does not matter, even if the device is set as CPU.
+We observe no major difference in training time.

    **Results:**